tomehachi/tomehachi.github.io/README.md

 # tomehachi.github.io

-Sorry but doc is going to be written in Japanese.
+Sorry but this doc is going to be written in Japanese.

 ## 概要